 Violations of the ASU Student Code of Conduct, other than the provision concerning academic dishonesty, are more generally considered inappropriate behavior.
-The Office of Student Rights and Responsibilities reviews and sanctions these matters.
-If a student violates both the academic integrity provision and additional provisions of the Student Code of Conduct, both the college and the Office of Student Rights and Responsibilities will review the matter.
+The Office of Student Rights and Responsibilities and/or the Dean of Students Office reviews and sanctions these matters.
+If a student violates both the academic integrity provision and additional provisions of the Student Code of Conduct, a combination of the college, Office of Student Rights and Responsibilities, and/or the Dean of Students Office will review the matter.
 Each independently makes determinations concerning violations and appropriate sanctions.
+Additionally, the SCCJ Director may apply consequences for students engaged in academic integrity, academic dishonesty, or other misconduct.